Djokovic And Alcaraz In Era-defining French Open Duel - UrduPoint

 Djokovic And Alcaraz In Era-defining French Open Duel

-Djokovic will be playing a 45th Grand Slam semi-final on Friday; for Alcaraz, it will be just his second.
+Djokovic will be playing a 45th Grand Slam semi-final; for Alcaraz, it will be just his second.

 With Roger Federer retired and Nadal nursing a hip injury until next year, 36-year-old Djokovic has the responsibility of preserving the legacy of the 'Big Three'.